 Mission, Vision and Philosophy

-The mission of the Master of Occupational Therapy Professional program at Elmhurst College is to educate, inspire and empower students to become intellectually engaged and socially responsible occupational therapy practitioners, leaders and scholars committed to the meaningful integration of professional preparation and learning as a lifelong pursuit.
+The mission of the Master of Occupational Therapy Professional program at Elmhurst University is to educate, inspire and empower students to become intellectually engaged and socially responsible occupational therapy practitioners, leaders and scholars committed to the meaningful integration of professional preparation and learning as a lifelong pursuit.

-The Master of Occupational Therapy Professional program at Elmhurst College aspires to prepare occupational therapy practitioners who have an appreciation for the influence human values and advances in science and technology have on the health, well-being and common good of the region and greater society.
+The Master of Occupational Therapy Professional program at Elmhurst University aspires to prepare occupational therapy practitioners who have an appreciation for the influence human values and advances in science and technology have on the health, well-being and common good of the region and greater society.

 Occupational therapy is defined by the Occupational Therapy Framework: Domain and Process (AOTA, 2014a) as “the therapeutic use of everyday life activities (occupations) with individuals or groups for the purpose of enhancing or enabling participation in roles, habits, and routines in home, school, workplace, community, and other settings” (p.
 S1).
 Occupational therapy practitioners are at the center of practice, theory and scholarship, enabling participation through meaningful engagement in everyday life activities or occupations.
 Occupation, which is a social determinant of health, is achieved through the proactive and creative efforts of occupational therapists supporting the health, well-being and life satisfaction of persons or groups experiencing restricted participation in daily activities.